 Colonia del Sacramento is a perfect day trip from Buenos Aires

 The city was founded by the Portuguese in 1680 and is truly pretty.
 The main attraction of Colonia del Sacramento is the Barrio Histórico, a UNESCO World Heritage Site, with its old gate, the Portón de Campo; the tiny Calle de los Suspiros; the beautifully kept colonial buildings; Plaza Mayor 25 de Mayo and Plaza de Armas; and the ruins of the Convento de San Francesco.
 The lighthouse is the perfect spot to admire the views of the Rio de la Plata.
-Colonia is also packed with perfectly kept vintage cars – I love taking photos of them.
+Colonia is also packed with perfectly kept vintage cars.

 Where to stay in Buenos Aires